INFP Communication Skills

 In their interaction with the representatives of intuitive/thinking types (NT), including ENTJ, INTJ, ENTP, and INTP personality types, INFPs should rely on conceptual and logical communication.
 An INFP’s communication with people from this group can involve a variety of topics and is often seen as beneficial by both parties.

 In their communication with the representatives of sensing/feeling types (SF), including ESFJ, ISFJ, ESFP, and ISFP personality types, INFPs should try to orient their manner of communication toward feelings, facts, and concrete sensations.
-INFPs often establish friendly relationship with people of this type based on their common feeling-dominated (F) disposition to the world.
+INFPs often establish friendly relationships with people of this type based on their common feeling-dominated (F) disposition to the world.
 However, INFPs with their strong tendency and ability for deep understanding of human feelings and behavior, can encounter challenges to establish close contacts with people of the SF type, because they may sometimes find INFPs' ideas to be too abstract.

 INFPs may encounter difficulties in communicating with the representatives of sensing/thinking types (ST), including ESTJ, ISTJ, ESTP, and ISTP personality types.
-INFPs should strive to confine their communication with people of the sensing/thinking type to facts and their direct implications.
+INFPs should strive to confine their communication with people of the sensing/thinking types to facts and their direct implications.
 However, some of the manifestly feeling (F) representatives of the INFP type may find it taxing to maintain this sort of communication.
 In order to establish a level of discussion that both parties will find acceptable, an INFP has to tune into the communicative style compatible with the ST group in advance.
 On the other hand, many ST people manage to establish very close relationships with INFPs.
 The reason is that these people sometimes require a confidant, and they find someone willing to hear out their confessions in an INFP.

 What helps successful communication for an INFP: